canalplus/README/README.md

 <br>
 </div>

-`README.js` can then produce an HTML documentation from it, keeping the same file structure, by adding a few `.docConfig.json` files in the directories already-exposing your documentation.
+`README` can then produce an HTML documentation from it, keeping the same file structure, by adding a few `.docConfig.json` files in the directories already-exposing your documentation.